 His unpredictable playing style and personality at the table made any poker show a must-watch when Farha was in the mix.
 He may have first appeared on our televisions as the runner-up to Chris Moneymaker in the 2003 WSOP Main Event, but Farha’s lasting legacy is the personality that we got to know during the run of High Stakes Poker.

 It’s fun to imagine how Farha’s playing style and table talk would interact with some of poker’s modern-day TV regulars.
-Let’s take a look at one of the most infamous hands in televised poker history, between Farha and Jamie Gold.

 The preceding legendary hand doesn’t happen without Jamie Gold, who first appeared on High Stakes Poker in the Season 3 run, which began in January 2007.